BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 A Lightning wallet requires both a recovery phrase and up-to-date payment channel states to be recovered.
 Payment channel states need to be backed up each time a payment is received or sent.
 Users can make these backups, though if done incorrectly or stored insecurely, users are at risk of losing their bitcoin.

-A backup & recovery service automatically backs up and stores a users channel states with the LSP when a payment is sent or received.
+A backup & recovery service automatically backs up and stores a user’s channel states with the LSP when a payment is sent or received.
 These backups are encrypted, usually by the user’s recovery phrase, before being sent to the LSP.

 When a user recovers their wallet, they enter their recovery phrase, the LSP sends them the encrypted channel states, these are decrypted by the user, and the wallet is restored.